Samuel J. Tilden House: Description and history

 The Samuel J. Tilden House is located on the south side of Gramercy Park, facing the park across Gramercy Park South between Irving Place and Gramercy Park West.
 It is a four-story sandstone structure, its exterior finished mainly in pink sandstone with ashlar finish.
 Pink marble is used in the entrance surrounds, and shiny stone material studs some of the horizontal stringcourses.
 The building interior retains many Victorian features dating to the Vaux redesign, including parquet floors and floor-to-ceiling wood paneling.
 Further carved details have been preserved by the National Arts Club and are displayed in basement spaces.

 The rowhouses were built in the 1840s, after Gramercy Park was laid out by Samuel B. Ruggles.
 Tilden acquired first Number 15, and later Number 14, in the 1860s, and lived in the combined units until his death.
 During these years, Tilden rose to prominence for successful battling the political machine of Tammany Hall in city politics, and became Governor of New York in 1875.
 He ran for president in 1876, winning the popular vote, but losing the electoral college to Rutherford B. Hayes in a politically controversial process.
 The election is widely considered to mark the end of Reconstruction after the American Civil War.
 In those tumultuous times, he had both rolling steel doors and a secret escape tunnel.

 The house was extensively restyled in the 1880s by Calvert Vaux, transforming it from the Greek Revival to a more Italianate Victorian style.
 Since 1906, the house has been occupied by the National Arts Club, a private arts club.
 The building was designated a New York City landmark in 1966, and declared a National Historic Landmark in 1976.
 It is the only known residence associated with the life of Tilden.
 It is located in the Gramercy Park Historic District.
+It is next to the Players Club, also a National Historic Landmark.